The THEC and MTSU require seniors to take specific proficiency exams during their

 The exam,which is administered by the Office of Institutional Effectiveness, Planning, and Research (IEPR), is given to all seniors who will graduate with a bachelor's degree.
 Test dates are scheduled during summer, fall, and spring semesters.
 Testing sessions last approximately one hour.

-The Summer 2015 General Education Exam (Exit Exam) will be administered on the computers in KUC 107 between June 2 and July 24, 2015.
+The Fall 2015 General Education Exam (Exit Exam) will be administered on the computers in KUC 107 between September 8 and October 23, 2015.
 Please take it as early as possible.
 To schedule the time, click on this link or go to www.mtsu.edu/flextest, and click on “Major Field Testing or General Education Testing”.
 Please bring your MTSU ID card.
-Please call (615) 494-8803 or email email@example.com for questions.
+Please send e-mail to email@example.com or call (615) 494-8803 for questions.

 Major field tests are not administered in summer semesters.